Elitearcanist/sdr-setup/docs/source/raspberrypi.rst

     If DragonOS does not work when booted up, try using a slightly older version of the OS.
-For example, in testing, DragonOS Beta39.1 did not load the login screen, using the older version, Beta37 worked.
+For example, in testing, DragonOS Beta39.1 did not load the login screen, using an older version, Beta37, worked.

 The default username is `ubuntu` and the password is `dragon`.
+If the computer can be logged into, then the setup is complete!

 .. _DragonOS: https://cemaxecuter.com/
 .. _SigintOS: https://www.sigintos.com/sigintos-2-0-community-edition/